phuvf/oscpoint/ACTIONS.md

 > Once you send this message you'll need to send any subsequent OSC messages to the new port.

 - `/oscpoint/network/remotehost [string: host]`
-Set the remote host (target IP) for feedback OSC messages, default is `127.0.0.1`
+Set the remote host (target IP) for feedback OSC messages, default is `127.0.0.1`.
+Will also trigger a refresh of all feedbacks.

 - `/oscpoint/network/remoteport [integer: n]`
-Set the remote port for feedback OSC messages, default is `35550`
+Set the remote port for feedback OSC messages, default is `35550`.
+ Will also trigger a refresh of all feedbacks.